rmholmes/rmholmes.github.io/_pages/about.md

 variability such as the El Nino - Southern Oscillation (ENSO).

-* _Ocean Heat Transport in Temperature Space_ Using novel diagnostics in the MOM-SIS and ACCESS-OM2 global coean models, I have been studying how the ocean transports heat vertically, meridionally, and across water-mass boundaries, and how this heat transport is influenced by diabatic processes in the form of surface forcing and
+* _Ocean Heat Transport in Temperature Space_ Using novel diagnostics in the MOM-SIS and ACCESS-OM2 global ocean models, I have been studying how the ocean transports heat vertically, meridionally, and across water-mass boundaries, and how this heat transport is influenced by diabatic processes in the form of surface forcing and